joshbetz/v11/readme.txt

 * Organize SASS into separate files
 * Bug Fix: More robustly check if a menu item has children
 * Bug Fix: Only prevent widows on titles if they're more than 1 word long
+* Bug Fix: Use first and last name instead of display name in bio widget

 = 1.0 =
 * Initial version